Raising Awareness of Early Prehistory

 Records relating to known and potential Palaeolithic and Mesolithic sites and find-spots were checked and enhanced in a number of areas:

 - In South Yorkshire there is high potential for the survival of Upper Palaeolithic and Mesolithic remains in the low-lying, seasonally waterlogged areas on the eastern side of the county and the upland areas on the county’s western side.
 Threats to their condition and survival from commercial development and extensive peat erosion are very real.
 The project collated information from various data sets and produced GIS-based maps highlighting areas of potential.
-Read the end of project report on our website.

 - The West Yorkshire project aimed to enhance existing records, examine local museum holdings of Mesolithic and possible Palaeolithic material, and identify areas with high potential for providing significant palaeoenvironmental data.
 This will provide a more reliable guide to assessing the significance of West Yorkshire’s early prehistoric resources when responding to future planning and management consultations.
-You can access the project report from our website.

 - In Essex a predictive model was created by which the potential for survival of Palaeolithic archaeology within any given area of the county can be quickly assessed, and its nature and significance understood.
 The result is a map-based dataset that can inform local authorities of the potential impact of development, and demonstrates how a GIS resource can be used by non-specialists to inform understanding of the Palaeolithic resource.
-Read more in the project report.

 - In Norfolk over 2,250 existing records relating to early prehistoric sites and finds were enhanced, while new information from museum collections, the John Wymer archive and the excavations at Happisburgh was integrated.
 Planning guidance was developed to ensure early prehistoric remains are adequately protected from the threats posed by development, mineral extraction and coastal erosion.
 Outreach from the project aims to raise public awareness of Norfolk’s internationally significant early prehistoric past.
-You can find out more from the project report.

 Palaeolithic and Mesolithic lithic artefact database (PaMELA)